hackclub/hackclub/workshops/collaborative_sketch/README.md

 Now that we're at our dashboard, we'll create our app.
 Let's head over to our [Firebase dashboard](https://console.firebase.google.com/) and create a new project, which we will name `collaborative-sketch`.

-Let's click on "Add Firebase to your web app."
+Let's click on "Add a webapp."
 We'll copy _part_ of the code snippet and paste it into our `script.js`.
 Keep in mind your URLs and variables will be different, and that's fine!

 ```js
 var config = {